ogame-tbot/TBot/README.md

   * AutoRepatriate: TBot periodically repatriates all your resources to a single drop celestial.
 You can also specify to leave a set amount of deuterium (only on moons or both moons and planets)
   * AutoMine: Tbot will develop your planets and moons up to the levels given in settings.json.
 A cool ROI based algorithm is present: TBot will develop your planets calculating to the most profitable building for each planet!
 A maximum amount of days of investment return can be set.
 An origin can be set in settings.json to send the necessary resources from.
   * AutoResearch: Tbot will develop your researches from the planet set in settings.json up to the given levels.
 An origin can be set in settings.json to send the necessary resources from.
+  * AutoMineLF: TBot will develop you LifeForms buildings up to the given levels.
+  * AutoResearchLF: TBot will research the LifeForms techs you selected up to the given level.
   * BuyOfferOfTheDay: TBot can buy the daily item from the Trader (check intervals are implemented so you can configure shorter check times when there is the specific event)
 * AutoFarm: TBot will scan one or more ranges of systems spying inactive players and attacking them with the specified type of ship if they are profitable above a given amount.
 * AutoHarvest: TBot will harvest expedition debris in your celestials' systems as well as your own DFs